Overview

 FAQ

-- On interaction with OneSignal SDK.
-You can capture this event with our SDK Subscription Observer methods and send to your Database.
+- You can capture this event with our SDK Subscription Observer methods and send to your Database.

-- After sending 2+ notifications to the unsubscribed device.
+- After sending 2+ notifications to the Subscription.
+Use Event Streams to detect unsubscribes when sending messages.

 - Message 1: Delivered.
 User receives on device, then user unsubscribes in device settings.